MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

 --- We have chosen to use the TIMM (PyTorch Image Models) framework for our image classification project.
 Specifically, we used the ResNet-18 architecture from TIMM.
 The extensive collection of pre-trained models in TIMM made it easy to experiment with different architectures without building them from scratch.
-TIMM is used to facilitate the development of our deep learning model and streamline the process of creating a custom model based on the ResNet-18 architecture with a modified output layer.
+TIMM is used to facilitate the development of our deep learning model and streamline the process of creating a finetuned model based on the ResNet-18 architecture with a modified output layer.
 In addition, we saw the advantages of the TIMM framework as it converges faster during training compared to a model we tested without using TIMM. ---

 ## Coding environment